17th PAN-AMERICAN CONFERENCE ON SOIL MECHANICS AND GEOTECHNICAL ENGINEERING

 The Conference Venue will provide a functional and pleasant setting for the Technical Sponsors Exhibition.
 Refreshments will be served close to the exhibition site to ensure that attendees have plenty of time to visit the exhibit booths.

-Should you be interested in booking a space at the conference, please feel free to reach out to us at sponsor@panamgeochile2024.cl.
+Should you be interested in booking a space at the conference, please feel free to reach out to us at [email protected].

 Sponsors Panamgeo